 Nohe has exhibited and performed his work in a range of national and international venues: ISEA: Paris and the Baltic Sea; Ars Electronica, Linz; the Danish Institute of Electro-Acoustic Music, Århus; Museu da Imagem e do Som, São Paulo; the Centre for Contemporary Arts, Glasgow; the Irish Museum of Modern Art, Dublin, the Museum of Contemporary Art, Sydney; the Oxfringe Festival, Oxford; Fed Square, Melbourne; the Baltimore Museum of Art; the Smithsonian Institution, Washington, D.C.; The National Aquarium, Baltimore; Eastern State Penitentiary, Philadelphia; and the Museum of Jewish Heritage, New York.

 Nohe is the founding Director of the Center for Innovation, Creativity and Research in the Arts (CIRCA) and a tenured Professor of Visual Arts at UMBC.
 A committed citizen of the university, he served two terms as the President of the UMBC Faculty Senate and in other key leadership positions.
 Nohe was an Artist in Residence at the Centre for Creative Arts at La Trobe University from 2011 – 2014.
 He was granted and renewed in the rank of Adjunct Professor at La Trobe University, in the Faculty of Humanities and Social Sciences, 2011 – 2015.
 He currently serves on the editorial board of the international journal, Unlikely, which is based in Melbourne, Australia.
-In September of 2018 Nohe will be working across disciplines with artists and community while in residence for a Seedpod Residency granted by Punctum, Castlemaine, Victoria, Australia.
+In fall of 2018 Nohe will be producing an immersive 360º video documentary on Baltimore’s failing sewage system and its interface with the watershed.